gcm107/Chess/alphazero/README.md

+-- Side Note --

-THIS IS FROM SOMEONE ELSE'S REPO, I JUST ADDED HELPER FUNCTIONS TO GET IT STARTED. -Cale
+THIS IS FROM [GEOCHRI'S REPO](https://github.com/geochri/AlphaZero_Chess), I JUST ADDED HELPER FUNCTIONS TO GET IT STARTED AND CHECK THAT THE GPU WAS UTLIZED.

+1. I'm using Python 3.10 in my conda environment.
+2. Install the correct version of PyTorch based on your CUDA version.
+I have CUDA 12.6 but i installed the pytorch cuda 11.8 version.
+Download the appropriate one [here](https://pytorch.org/get-started/locally/)
+3. Scroll down to How to Play and follow the instructions.

+---

 # AlphaZero_Chess
 # From-scratch implementation of AlphaZero for Chess